Mbed-TLS/mbedtls/SECURITY.md

 protection against a class of attacks outside of the above described threat model.
 Neither does it mean that the failure of such a countermeasure is considered a vulnerability.

+#### Block ciphers

+Currently there are four block ciphers in Mbed TLS: AES, CAMELLIA, ARIA and DES.
+The pure software implementation in Mbed TLS implementation uses lookup tables, which are vulnerable to timing attacks.

+These timing attacks can be physical, local or depending on network latency even a remote.
+The attacks can result in key recovery.

+**Workarounds:**

+- Turn on hardware acceleration for AES.
+This is supported only on selected architectures and currently only available for AES.
+See configuration options `MBEDTLS_AESCE_C`, `MBEDTLS_AESNI_C` and `MBEDTLS_PADLOCK_C` for details.
+- Add a secure alternative implementation (typically hardware acceleration) for the vulnerable cipher.
+See the [Alternative Implementations Guide](docs/architecture/alternative-implementations.md) for more information.
+- Use cryptographic mechanisms that are not based on block ciphers.
+In particular, for authenticated encryption, use ChaCha20/Poly1305 instead of block cipher modes.
+For random generation, use HMAC\_DRBG instead of CTR\_DRBG.